Idavoll Network Market Cap Achieves $8.88 Million (IDV)

-Idavoll Network (IDV) traded 7.9% lower against the dollar during the 24-hour period ending at 16:00 PM Eastern on August 29th.
+Idavoll Network (IDV) traded 7.9% lower against the US dollar during the twenty-four hour period ending at 8:00 AM ET on September 1st.
+In the last seven days, Idavoll Network has traded up 1% against the US dollar.
+One Idavoll Network coin can now be purchased for $0.0099 or 0.00000022 BTC on major exchanges.
 Idavoll Network has a market capitalization of $8.88 million and approximately $425,181.00 worth of Idavoll Network was traded on exchanges in the last 24 hours.
-Over the last week, Idavoll Network has traded 1% higher against the dollar.
-One Idavoll Network coin can currently be purchased for about $0.0099 or 0.00000022 BTC on popular exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.